Understanding Private Student Loans

 If you use both of them to fund your postgraduate degree, you might decide you want to spend them in different ways.

-When you apply to an independent student finance platform, the agreement you sign on repayments, interest, and how you receive your funds is a different legal document to the one you agree with the Student Loans Company (SLC).
+When you apply to an independent student finance platform, the agreement you sign on repayments, interest, and how you receive your funds is a different legal document from the one you agree with the Student Loans Company (SLC).

 A term loan is a loan that you repay in regular instalments over a set period of time.1